run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-update.md

 ## Output

-Update of the runai command line interface
+Update of the runai command-line interface

 ## See Also